Photo: Stock Photos from Evdoha_spb/Shutterstock

 “Lilies of the Valley” egg, 1898.
 (Photo: Wikimedia Commons [CC BY-SA 3.0])

-When the Bolsheviks seized St. Petersburg in 1917, the three-century-long Romanov rule came to a brutal end.
-The Imperial family was imprisoned and later executed, leaving behind their 50 Fabergé eggs, created between 1885 and 1916.
-The Fabergé family were forced to flee Russia after the nationalization of the House of Fabergé, marking the end of their lavish productions.
+When the Bolsheviks seized St. Petersburg in 1917, the three-century-long Romanov family rule came to a brutal end.
+They were imprisoned and later executed, leaving behind their 50 Fabergé eggs, created between 1885 and 1916.
+The Fabergé family was forced to flee Russia after the nationalization of the House of Fabergé, marking the end of their lavish productions.

 “Third Imperial” egg, 1887.
 (Photo: Wikimedia Commons [CC BY-SA 4.0])